fossas/spectrometer/docs/userguide.md

 - `nuget` - .NET dependencies found at [NuGet.org](https://www.nuget.org/).
 - `pypi` - Python dependencies that are typically found at [Pypi.org](https://pypi.org/).
 - `cocoapods` - Swift and Objective-C dependencies found at [Cocoapods.org](https://cocoapods.org/).
-- `url` - The URL type allows you to specify only the download location of an archive (e.g.: `.zip`, .`tar.gz`, etc.) in the `name` field and the FOSSA backend will attempt to download and scan it.
-Example for a github source dependency `https://github.com/fossas/spectrometer/archive/refs/tags/v2.7.2.tar.gz`.
-The `version` field will be silently ignored for `url` type dependencies.

 ### User-defined dependencies